monarch-initiative/mondo/docs/editors-guide/regex.md

 2. Make the changes in the mondo-edit.obo text file (src/ontology/mondo-edit.obo).
 [Sublime](https://www.sublimetext.com/) (for Mac) or [Atom](https://atom.io/) (for Mac) are recommended text editors.
 3. **Note:** The 'Regular Expresission' button must be checked (.*) and the 'Case sensitive' button (Aa) in your text editor.
 4. Make a pull request (PR)
-5. Once all other bulk change PRs are merged after the build has passed, do this:
+5. Once all other bulk change PRs are merged after the build has passed, run these commands on the command line:
 6. `sh run.sh make NORM`
 7. `mv NORM mondo-edit.obo`